jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 The great thing about this skill is it always works and has a pretty long duration, 6-36 rounds.
 It also has a decent range of 8 tiles and is a guaranteed way of breaking Sunder Mind.
-It also won’t make the target try to kill you, so it naturally synergizes with Proselytize to get neutral creatures as followers (Domination and Beguile will still anger the creature, so use at your own risk).
+It also won’t make the target try to kill you, so it naturally synergizes with Proselytize to get neutral creatures as followers (Domination and Beguiling will still anger the creature, so use at your own risk).
 The bad thing about this skill is that you have to get Menacing Stare first, so it’s usually not worth it in total to take this skill because the cost is a bit higher than displayed.
 However, if you already have Menacing Stare then this is actually a pretty good pickup.
 If you manage to find legendary Hermits, this is also a good pickup to get from them.

 ### Snake Oiler